oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/sample.md

   - Creating secrets for the domain.
   - Creating a Domain resource YAML file for the domain that:
     - References your Secrets and a WebLogic image.
-    - References the `domain creation image` in the `spec.configuration.initializeDomainOnPV` section for the initial Domain home on PV configuration defined using WDT model YAML.
+    - References the `domain creation image` in the `spec.configuration.initializeDomainOnPV` section for the initial Domain on PV configuration defined using WDT model YAML.
     - Defines PV and PVC metadata and specifications in the `spec.configuration.initializeDomainOnPV` section to create a PV and PVC (optional).

 {{% notice note %}}
-Perform the steps in [Prerequisites for all domain types]({{< relref "/samples/domains/domain-home-on-pv/prerequisites.md" >}}) and build a Domain on PV `domain creation image` by completing the steps in [Build the domain creation image]({{< relref "/samples/domains/domain-home-on-pv/build-domain-creation-image.md" >}}) before performing the steps in this sample.
+**Before you begin**: Perform the steps in [Prerequisites]({{< relref "/samples/domains/domain-home-on-pv/prerequisites.md" >}}) and then build a Domain on PV `domain creation image` by completing the steps in [Build the domain creation image]({{< relref "/samples/domains/domain-home-on-pv/build-domain-creation-image#build-the-domain-creation-image" >}}).
 If you are taking the `JRF` path through the sample, then substitute `JRF` for `WLS` in your image names and directory paths.
 Also note that the JRF-v1 model YAML file differs from the WLS-v1 YAML file (it contains an additional `domainInfo -> RCUDbInfo` stanza).
 {{% /notice %}}